Graham Ford

 BBSc, BArch(Hons) PhD, MArch, RIBA, ARB

-Graham is the founder of GFA overseeing the firm’s operations and design.
-Since 2006, he has directed efforts to expand the firm’s portfolio, extending GFAs capacity to deliver projects.
-Graham received his BArch and MArch from Victoria University of Wellington, and an PhD from RMIT University.
+Graham qualified from Victoria University of Wellington and RMIT University (Melbourne/Barcelona).
+He has 28 years’ experience in professional practice and is a registered architect in both New Zealand and the United Kingdom.
 He has been the recipient of numerous awards including a Victoria University Master’s Scholarship and a Todd Foundation Scholarship.
 Graham spent one year on an exchange scholarship at the University of California at Berkeley.

 Take our questionnaire in order to find out whether you are ready to start your project